- Why do insurance companies look at your driving record?

 - Points assessed for driving violations

-- Defensive drivers courses taken
+- Defensive driver courses taken

 How long do tickets and violations stay on your record?

-It varies from state to state and depends on how bad the violation is.
+It varies from state to state and depends on how severe the violation is.
 Speeding tickets typically mar your driving record in most states for three years, but a DUI can remain for several more.

 In California, a speeding ticket usually stays for three years, but a DUI remains for ten In Tennessee, a DUI is on your driving record forever, and in Florida, it takes 75 years before removal.
 In general, and in most states, a citation will remain for three to seven years.